broothie/gspec/README.md

 ### Groups

-Test cases can be groups together via `c.Describe` and `c.Context`.
+Test cases can be grouped together via `c.Describe` and `c.Context`.
 Groups can be nested arbitrarily.
 Groups inherit [`Let`](#let)s and [hooks](#hooks) from their parents.